danknights/biol5950/example_01_comparative_genomics_with_ai.md

 > Sequence report (JSONL)
 > What should I select?

-Results: I selected FASTA, GFF.
-I downloaded the files to my local computer and transfered the file, `ncbi_dataset.zip` to my `biol5950` folder on MSI using [ood.msi.umn.edu](ood.msi.umn.edu).
+Results: After some discussion, I selected FASTA, GFF.

+This part I did on my own: I downloaded the NCBI files to my local computer and transfered the file, `ncbi_dataset.zip` to my `biol5950` folder on MSI using [ood.msi.umn.edu](ood.msi.umn.edu).

 Now -- and this is made all the difference -- I told chatgpt to hold my hand.